 The AMRF limits depend on the assumed MLR, which in turn depends on the age and chemical composition of the specific binary.
 The observed MLR of \citet{mamajek13} used in Figure~\ref{fig:amrf_curve1} and \ref{fig:amrf_curve} is an averaged relation, taken over the distribution of ages and compositions in the Solar neighborhood.
 While this relation can properly describe the population of stars in the field, this is not necessarily the case when considering two stars in a particular binary system.
 Assuming the two stars were formed at the same time and have the same composition, their relative flux contribution follows some specific isochrone track rather than the local averaged MLR.

-To demonstrate this point Figure~\ref{fig:MLR_curve} presents $\mathcal{A}_{\textsc{tr}}$ for two different populations: a young population, with age of $126$ Myr and $[{\rm Fe/H}]=0.5$ (a dashed-blue curve), an old population of $12.6$ Gyr and $[{\rm Fe/H}]=-2.5$ (dashed-red curve).
+To demonstrate this point Figure~\ref{fig:MLR_curve} presents two $\mathcal{A}_{\textsc{tr}}$ curves for two different populations: a young population, with age of $126$ Myr and $[{\rm Fe/H}]=0.5$ (a dashed-blue curve), an old population of $12.6$ Gyr and $[{\rm Fe/H}]=-2.5$ (dashed-red curve).
 To derive the first two curves we simulated a synthetic stellar population using \texttt{ArtPop} package\footnote{See the online documentation at \href{https://artpop.readthedocs.io/en/latest/}{artpop.readthedocs.io}} \citep{greco21} and the MIST isochrone grids.
-The figure also displays the (upper) curve of Figure~\ref{fig:amrf_curve1} (dashed-gray curve), based on \citet{mamajek13} MLR, which was used by \textit{NSS}.
+The figure also displays the (upper) curve of Figure~\ref{fig:amrf_curve1} (dashed-gray curve), based on \citet{mamajek13} MLR, which was used by \citetalias{NSS}.

-Figure~\ref{fig:MLR_curve2} shows that the limit used by \textit{NSS} often underestimates the limiting AMRF values separating between class-II and -III binaries.
+Figure~\ref{fig:MLR_curve} shows that the limit used by \citetalias{NSS} often underestimates the limiting AMRF values separating between class-II and -III binaries.
 Therefore, we have adopted a more conservative classification curve based on the upper envelope of an ensemble of models generated over various stellar ages and metallicities.
-The resulting curve is plotted as a solid grey line in Figure~\ref{fig:MLR_curve2}.
-As opposed to the \textit{NSS} classification curve, our curve provides reliable $\mathcal{A}_{\textsc{ms}}$ and $\mathcal{A}_{\textsc{tr}}$ curves that can be used regardless of the underlying age and metallicity of the binary.
-We elaborate on the derivation of the curves in Appendix~\ref{APP: Atr}.
+As opposed to the \citetalias{NSS} classification curve, our curve provides reliable $\mathcal{A}_{\textsc{ms}}$ and $\mathcal{A}_{\textsc{tr}}$ curves that can be used regardless of the underlying age and metallicity of the binary.
+We elaborate on the derivation of the curves in the following subsection.